mmikowski/hi_score/README.md

 ## Overview
 This SPA starter project provides best-in-class assets, libraries, documentation, and tools to help guide best practice using feature-module architecture.
 Please do swap assets and libraries as required - [that's the point][_01].

+## Recent changes (2017-09-09)
+We just released Version 1.3.x and it is a huge update from 1.2.x.
+We created a virtual appliance so setup could hardly be easier.
+We also added a universal `xhi` tool to guide developers to necessary tasks and added sophisticated dependency checking to help them avoid mistakes.

 ---
 ## Quick start
-Installation is trivial once the [development platorm][#development-platform] is in place.
+Installation is trivial once the [development platorm](#development-platform) is ready.
+Just open a terminal and type three lines:

 ```
   $ git clone git@github.com:mmikowski/hi_score.git